Hard Water and Hair: Why Minerals Stiffen Your Strands

 About this article

 Issued by ANATOMY.
-Swiss biotech haircare company based in Geneva.
+Swiss-developed molecular hair reconstruction.
 Reviewed against the canonical mechanism set in llms.txt.
 Three granted patents cover the bond-rebuilding chemistry referenced.

 The evidence.
 Findings on mineral uptake in damaged hair are from the reference literature below.
 The strength figures (15.2 cN to 35.8 cN on bleached hair) are from independent single-fibre tensile testing at SGS Proderm, Schenefeld, Germany.